IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 The API documentation [Get the access token](https://docs.verify.ibm.com/verify/reference/handletoken) page is the API reference for that call.
 Each page describes what the API does, what each of the input parameters and form data fields is, along with the types and allowable values.
-On the right-hand side of the page is example code in 16 languages plus curl command line examples, along with examples of the possible successful and unsuccessful responses.
+On the right-hand side of the page is example code in 16 languages plus curl command line examples, along with examples of successful and unsuccessful responses.

 As you read through the example code functions, you can compare them to the Go example code.
 The oauth token is retrieved in [doAuth.go](doAuth.go) in the doAuth() function.